zammad/zammad-user-documentation/basics/zammad-glossary.rst

    An example of this is declaring a ticket as "spam".
    The manual way here would be to assign an owner, set a status, and add the tag "spam".
 Using a macro, all this can be done in just one action.
-   Macros can be used in the ticket zoom or within an overview (using multiple selection).
+   Macros can be used in the ticket detail view or within an overview as a bulk action.

    Administrators can learn more about Macros :admin-docs:`in the admin documentation </manage/macros.html>`,